ACCESS-NRI/access-hive.org.au/docs/getting_started/index.md

     <br>
    The <code>~/.ssh/config</code> configuration file is where you store different SSH options for each remote server you regularly connect to, so you do not have to remember them all.
     <br>
-    To create an SSH config file, run the following command in your local machine's terminal:
+    To create an SSH config file, run the following command on your <b>local machine</b>:
     <pre><code>touch ~/.ssh/config</code></pre>
     <div class="note">
       If you already have an existing <code>~/.ssh/config</code> file, the above command will not have any effect.